 - Yellow Strand.

 According to the website of naturists in the UK there are no official or unofficial nude beaches in Northern Ireland.
+Which chimes in with a weird graffiti once seen in Belfast: "No Topless Beaches!
+Ulster Has Suffered Enough!"

 On a slightly curious note you might also like to try Dublin's "Forty Foot", a public "gentlemen's" bathing place in the shadow of the James Joyce Tower at Sandycove.
 Here otherwise conservative gentlemen brave the waves naked, sometimes adding nude aerobics to the entertainment - in plain view of the busy promenade.